 What is Yemista?

 Yemista (which in Greek means ‘filled with’) is a traditional Greek dish, consisting of vegetables, often tomatoes and capsicum/bell peppers, eggplant and zucchini/courgette, hollowed out and stuffed with a delicious mixture of rice, herbs, and occasionally, ground meat.
 The stuffing in this recipe includes rice, onions, and fresh herbs such as parsley and mint, creating a flavourful and aromatic blend.
 The stuffed vegetables are then baked until tender.
 As the dish bakes, the tomatoes release their juices, creating a delicious sauce that infuses the surrounding potatoes.
 The result is a satisfying dish that highlights the fresh flavours of the Mediterranean.
-In this recipe, I am only filling tomatoes, although you can also fill capsicum/peppers, eggplant, and zucchini.
+In this recipe, I am only filling tomatoes, although you can also fill capsicum/peppers, eggplant and zucchini.

 Vegetarian, Vegan and Gluten-Free